Exposure of Impacted Teeth FAQ (The Most Common Questions Regarding Impacted Canines)

 - A cyst may form around the crown of the buried tooth, causing pain and crowding.

 It should be understood that if you currently have an impacted canine, surgery is not absolutely necessary.
 But, it is a guaranteed way to get rid of the current problem and potential problems down the road regarding your impacted canine.
-Additional information on impacted canines can be found here.
+Additional information on impacted canines can be found on the New York Oral & Facial Surgery website.

 Who Performs Surgery On Impacted Canines?

-If you are referred to an endodontist such as us, then we will work closely with both your dentist and orthodontist to ensure the correct measures are taken to remedy your specific situation.
+If you are referred to an oral surgeon such as Dr. Alan Chun, then we will work closely with both your dentist and orthodontist to ensure the correct measures are taken to remedy your specific situation.
+This includes providing you with the proper aftercare once the procedure is completed.

 There are several options for the surgical treatment of impacted canines.
 Some of which include:

-- Removal and discarding – If the buried tooth is in a poor position for re-alignment, or is showing signs that it may be problematic for adjacent teeth, removal and discarding may be necessary.
-This is only a minor operation in which can be done under local anesthesia.
+- Removal and discarding.
+If the buried tooth is in a poor position for re-alignment removal and discarding may be necessary.
+We might also recommend removing a tooth if it is showing signs that it may be problematic to adjacent teeth.
+In most cases, this minor operation only requires local anesthesia.

-- Re-alignment if tooth is exposed – If part of the tooth is exposed in the mouth, your professional may be able to re-align it.
-This will require the patient to wear some type of device for at least 2 years
+- Re-alignment if the tooth is exposed.
+In some cases, if part of the tooth is exposed in the mouth, your dentist or orthodontist can re-align it.
+This will require the patient to wear some type of temporary anchoring device for up to 2 years.

-- Transplantation – If re-alignment isn’t possible, but there is space between other teeth, then transplantation might be the best option for you.
+- Transplantation.
+If re-alignment isn’t possible, but there is space between other teeth, then transplantation might be the best option for you.
 This involves removing the tooth and placing it in the correct position.
-The replaced tooth will usually need to be splinted for a period of about 2-3 weeks.
+After that, the dentist will splint the tooth for about 2-3 weeks.

-If you or someone you know is currently experiencing problems regarding impacted canine teeth, give us a call at (925) 833-8516 or contact us here.
+If you or someone you know is currently experiencing problems regarding impacted canine teeth, give us a call at (925) 833-8516 or contact us.